-Employees of the 21st century are more concerned about their personal growth and are likely to stay with a company if they feel valued.
-Most employees appreciate guidance and hope to be provided with the needed skills for their work so they stay motivated through continuous personal growth on the job.
-Competent, well-trained employees bring many benefits to both the employee themselves as well as to the companies who sent them to trainings.
+Studies show that employees are more likely to stay with a company if they feel valued.
+One of the ways to show your employees that you value them is by helping them grow.
+Most employees appreciate guidance and hope to be provided with the needed skills for their work.
+This keeps them motivated through continuous personal growth on the job.
+Competent, well-trained employees bring many benefits to both the employees, and the companies who sent them for training.

-Though sending your employees may incur some cost, but it is definitely worth it in the long run as the growth and development of your employees will reap a brighter future for your company.
+While sending your employees for training may incur some costs, but it is definitely worth the investment.
+The growth of your employees will reap a brighter future for your company.

-- Targeted skill enhancement – trainings enables participants to further improve and develop a particular competency or skill.
+- Targeted Skill Enhancement – Training enables individuals to further improve and develop a particular competency or skill.

-- Career growth & progression within the company – a competent employee can look forward to growing with the company with better opportunities within the company.
+- Career Growth & Progression within the Company – A competent employee can look forward to growth and better opportunities within the company.

-- Recognition by company – Participants who are competent and who have good skills are more likely to be valued by their company.
+- Recognition by Company – Participants who are competent and who have good skills are more likely to hold greater value in their company.

-- Competitive Edge – Participants can make sure that they keep their competitive edge above and develop skills to take on new challenges in their evolving industry.
+- Competitive Edge – Participants will keep their competitive edge and develop skills to take on new challenges in their evolving industry.

-- Employee improvement, education & development – trainings enables employees to improve and develop respective competencies and skills that are needed for the productivity and growth of the company.
+- Employee Improvement, Education & Development – Training equips employees with the means to develop competencies in the skills that they need for the productivity and growth of the company.

-- Improve employee retention – Employees who are fulfilled and motivated with their job in the company will simply want to stay.
+- Improve Employee Retention – When employees feel fulfilled and motivated with their job in the company, they will simply want to stay.

-- Competitive Edge – many industries are constantly evolving, companies can make sure their employees are ready to take on new challenges.
+- Competitive Edge – With industries constantly evolving, companies can make sure their employees are ready to take on new challenges.

-- Employee progression within the company – Companies will have a pool of ready talent who are able to take on more responsibilities if they constantly look out for the development of their employees.
+- Employee Progression within the Company – Companies will have a pool of talents who are able to take on more responsibilities if they constantly look out for the development of their employees.

-Here are some other ideas for employee improvement, education & development:
+Here are some other ideas for employee development:

-- Mentoring – Employers can assign a senior to coach/mentor some employees.
+- Mentoring – Employers can assign a senior to coach and mentor employees.

 - Goal Setting – Managers can set realistic goals, provide helpful feedback, and help employees’ progress.

-- Cross training – Employees can get cross trained in other responsibilities through inter-functional exchange.
+- Cross Training – Employees can cross-train to take on other responsibilities through inter-functional exchange.
 This varies the work-scope of the employee.

-- Online learning – employees can learn at their own free time and provide regular progress updates.
+- Online Learning – Employees can learn in their own free time and provide regular progress updates.

-- Project assignment – Employers can assign small manageable projects that based on an individuals capability.
+- Project Assignment – Employers can assign small manageable projects based on an employees’ capability.